Go directly to product information

 A ripe berry contains significantly more linalool, geraniol and geranyl acetate than a green berry.

-The aromas develop during maturation, with citrus and lavender predominating in red Szechuan pepper.
+The aromas develop during maturation, in red Szechuanpepper citrus and lavender predominate.

 Combinations

-Sichuan pepper combines well with citrus (kafir leaf), lemongrass, coconut, coriander leaf, curry leaf, exotic fruits, poultry, shellfish and shellfish.
+Szechuanpepper combines excellently with citrus (kafir leaf), lemongrass, coconut, coriander leaf, curry leaf, exotic fruits, poultry, shellfish and shells.

 Usage

-Szechuan pepper occupies a prominent place in the classical and modern Szechuan cuisine.
-It is used in almost every dish, whole or crushed, roasted and/or ground.
-In Szechuan cuisine it is very common to roast the Szechuan pepper before grinding it.
-The roasting is meant to bring out the flavor of the sun-dried berries.
-For our pepper, roasting is not really necessary.
+Szechuanpepper occupies a prominent place in both classical and modern Szechuan cuisine.
+It is used in virtually every dish, whole or crushed, roasted and/or ground.
+In Szechuan cuisine, it is very common to use Szechuanpepper To roast before grinding.
+Roasting is intended to bring out the flavor of the sun-dried berries.
+For our pepper roasting is not really necessary.

-For those unfamiliar with Szechuan pepper, it is advisable to start with it with caution and not to eat the pepper raw, unlike the Nepalese timur for example, which is excellent to eat raw.
+For those who don't know Szechuanpepper is known, it is advisable to start with caution, and the pepper not to be eaten raw, unlike the Nepalese timur for example, which is excellent to eat raw.

 Features: